egr-401-402-capstone-2020-21/ItsClassified-Blog/blog7.md

 The output has 3 lines for each of the trained models.
 The first line shows how accurate the model is, the second line is the cross validation, and the third line shows where the heatmap image is saved to.
 Cross validation is a resampling procedure used to evaluate machine learning models' results.
 A heatmap is a graphical image that makes sense of the data produced by the AI model.
 The ideal perfect model has a strong diagonal line from the top left point to the bottom right point.
+Having a strong diagonal line shows that the model is well trained and what is predicted by the AI model is the actual intended value.

 Here is an image of how cross validation works:
 ![Image of Cross Validation](https://raw.githubusercontent.com/egr-401-402-capstone-2020-21/ItsClassified-Blog/main/images/blog7/crossValidation.png)